 Applicants with a high 2.2 equivalent degree classification but 2:1 standard marks in core modules may be considered for entry.

 The Masters in Aerospace Engineering & Management introduces you to contemporary business and management issues while increasing your depth of knowledge in your chosen aerospace engineering speciality.

-- The University has been the home of Aerospace Research for over 60 years.
-This long-standing activity has culminated in the Division of Aerospace Sciences having internationally recognised expertise in all areas of Aeronautics and Aerospace Systems.
+- The University of Glasgow has been the home of aerospace research for over 60 years.
+This long-standing activity has culminated in the Division of Aerospace Sciences having internationally recognised expertise in all areas of aeronautics and aerospace systems.

 - You will be taught jointly by staff from the School of Engineering and the Adam Smith Business School.
 You will benefit from their combined resources and expertise and from an industry-focused curriculum.

-- The School of Engineering’s aeronautical engineering is consistently highly ranked recently achieving 1st in Scotland (Complete University Guide 2015).
+- Aeronautical Engineering at Glasgow is ranked 1st in Scotland (Complete University Guide 2023).

 - If you have an engineering background, but with little management experience and you are looking to broaden your knowledge of management while also furthering your knowledge of aerospace engineering, this programme is designed for you.

 - Students in this programme can benefit from access to our outstanding facilities: including several wind tunnels, a flight simulation lab, an autonomous unmanned vehicle (UAV) laboratory, helicopter test rig laboratories, structural testing apparatus and computer labs for modelling and simulation.